The Small Business Guide to Creating a Perfect Logo

-Your logo’s one job is to visually identify your brand.
-To successfully accomplish that goal, a logo must be unique.
+Your logo’s job is to identify your brand visually.
+To accomplish that goal, a logo must be unique.
 You want consumers to associate your logo with your company.
-And, you want them to build a trusting relationship with that logo; and consequently, your brand.
+You want them to build a trusting relationship with that logo; and, consequently, your brand.

-If your logo looks like your competitor’s logo, they’re not building a trusting relationship with you.
-They’re two-timing you with your twin brother and they don’t even know it.
+If your logo looks like your competitor’s, they’re not building a trusting relationship with you.
+They’re two-timing you with your twin brother, and they don’t even know it.

 If your competition does something unethical and their reputation takes a hit, your reputation may be impacted as well!
 Guilt by association, fair or not, is a real threat.

-Second, a good logo design must be easy to visually recognize.
+Second, a good logo design must be easy to recognize visually.

-Logos featuring bold lines and strong, unique forms are easy to visually identify.
-Think of the Nike “Swoosh,” the World Wildlife Federation’s negative space panda or Apple’s apple.
-All have a strong, easily identified and unique visual form.
+Logos featuring bold lines and strong, unique forms are easily identifiable visually.
+Think of the Nike “Swoosh,” the World Wildlife Federation’s negative space panda or Apple’s logo.
+All have a strong, easily identified, and unique visual form.

-Truthfully, in order to know if a design is visually unique or not you have to have some idea of what’s already out there.
-And, we can help you get started.
-Check out our guide to Overused, Overdone Logo Concepts to see some examples of generic and overused shapes that will make your logo disappear into the crowd.
+And we can help you get started.
+Check out our guide to Overused, Overdone Logo Concepts for examples of generic and overused shapes that will make your logo disappear into the crowd.
 Then avoid these concepts at all costs.

 - Use your unique brand as a compass to guide you to a unique logo design concept.

-- Research your competition and avoid design choices that will invite comparison or confusion between your logos.
+- Research your competition and avoid design choices inviting comparison or confusion between your logos.

 - Communicate to your designer that you’re looking for a logo with a bold visual statement, and request that they steer clear of the overused logo design concepts you see here.

-A logo, if it is going to function effectively, must be versatile.
+A logo must be versatile if it is going to function effectively.
 It will (or should) appear on every piece of branded material your company produces.
-These can range in size from a business card to a billboard… and every size in between.
+These can range from a business card to a billboard… and every size in between.
 Your logo needs to scale effectively to any size.

 Designs that rely too heavily on color may also suffer.
 Color gradients or fades may lose their form entirely when rendered at small sizes.
-And, important detail may be lost when a logo is rendered in black and white, if the design relies too much on color for its impact.
+An important detail may be lost when a logo is rendered in black and white if the design relies too much on color for its impact.

-Your logo should work equally well when printed large or small, in black and white or in color – this is one of the reasons why line and form are so important to logo design.
+Your logo should work equally well when printed large or small, in black and white, or in color – this is why lines and forms are so important to logo design.
 Your logo needs to be visible on any surface, against any color, at any size.

 If your logo can’t go everywhere your brand needs to appear, then what’s the point?

-- Test your prospective logo in a wide range of sizes before committing to the design.
+- Test your prospective logo in various sizes before committing to the design.